-- 1 ½ cups oatmeal , old fashioned or large flake oats (not instant)
+- 1 ½ cups oatmeal (120 grams) old fashioned or large flake oats (not instant)

-- In a large bowl beat together the butter and sugars on medium speed until light & fluffy.
+- In a large bowl beat together the butter, brown sugar and granulated sugar until fluffy.

-- Add in the egg, honey & vanilla and continue beating until combined.
+- Add in the egg, molasses and vanilla and continue beating until combined.

 - In a separate medium bowl, whisk together the flour, cinnamon, baking soda and salt.

-- Bake for 9-11 minutes, or until the tops are just set.
+- Bake one tray at a time in the middle of the preheated oven for 9-11 minutes, or until the tops are just set.
 Allow to cool on the cookie sheet for 10 minutes, then transfer to a wire rack to continue cooling.

 - Optionally, place a few extra chocolate chips on top of each cookie.

 - Oats: I highly recommend using old-fashioned (sometimes called large rolled oats) for this recipe.
 Quick oats will work, but won't provide the same texture.
 Do not use instant oats or steel-cut oats.

 - Storage: Store cookies in an airtight container at room temperature for up to 5 days.

 - Freezing: Cookie dough balls can be frozen for up to 2 months.
 Bake as directed - the cookies will likely need 1-2 extra minutes.
 Do not thaw dough balls before baking.